Bill Cobbs: Early life

-Cobbs was born in Cleveland, Ohio, to a mother, Vera, who was a domestic worker and a father, David, who worked in construction.
-He is the second cousin of James Baskett.
+Cobbs was born on June 16, 1934, in Cleveland, Ohio, to a mother, Vera, who was a domestic worker and a father, David, who worked in construction.
+He had a brother named Thomas Cobbs.
+He was the second cousin of Song of the South actor James Baskett.

 Career

-Cobbs served in the United States Air Force as a radar technician for eight years; he also worked in office products at IBM and sold cars in Cleveland.
+Cobbs served in the U.S. Air Force as a radar technician for eight years; he also worked in office products at IBM and sold cars in Cleveland, Ohio.
 In 1970, at the age of 36, he left for New York to seek work as an actor.
 He supported himself by driving a cab, repairing office equipment, selling toys, and performing odd jobs.

-Cobb credits Reuben Silver with his start in acting at the African American Performing Arts Center and Karamu House Theatre in Cleveland Ohio.
+Cobbs credited Reuben Silver with his start in acting at the African American Performing Arts Center and Karamu House Theatre in Cleveland.
 His first professional acting role was in Ride a Black Horse at the Negro Ensemble Company.
 From there, he appeared in small theater productions, street theater, regional theater, and at the Eugene O'Neill Theatre.